-Recommended Actions for Aquatic Organisms Target 3: (i.e., Maintain and enhance a high-quality sustainable fishery).
+Recommended Actions for Aquatic Organisms Target 3: (i.e., Maintain and enhance a high-quality, sustainable fishery).

-- Development and implementation of plans for control and removal of nonnative species: - O Continuation of carp eradication efforts on Pewaukee Lake and potential expansion of this effort to other lakes and mainstream reaches within the Pewaukee River system. - Reduction of Eurasian water milfoil and curly leaf pondweed infestations, during plant harvesting operations. - Continuation of stocking warmwater and coldwater gamefish species to supplement and enhance the fishery in the lake and streams of the Pewaukee River system as appropriate.
-This includes the implementation of recommendations related to a Walleye spawning site, as identified by WDNR in the 2011-2012 Pewaukee Lake Comprehensive survey.
-These recommendations are meant to increase recruitment of stocked and naturally reproduced walleye, as well as increase overall adult abundance.
-The specifics of these recommendation include: - o Implementation of a walleye stocking plan that involves increasing the small fingerling stocking rate from 35 to 100 per acre on an alternate year basis.
+- Develop and implement plans for control and removal of nonnative species: - Continue carp eradication efforts on Pewaukee Lake and potential expansion of this effort to other lakes and mainstream reaches within the Pewaukee River system. - Reduce Eurasian water milfoil and curly leaf pondweed infestations, during plant harvesting operations. - Continue stocking warmwater and coldwater gamefish species to supplement and enhance the fishery in the Lake and streams of the Pewaukee River system as appropriate.
+This includes the implementation of recommendations related to a walleye spawning site, as identified by WDNR in the 2011-2012 Pewaukee Lake Comprehensive survey.
+These recommendations are intended to increase recruitment of stocked and naturally reproduced walleye, as well as increase overall adult abundance.
+The specifics of these recommendation include: - Implement a walleye stocking plan that involves increasing the small fingerling stocking rate from the current 35 per acre to 100 per acre on an alternate-year basis.
 In opposite, alternating years, stock large fingerling walleye at the current recommended rate of 10 per acre.
-Large fingerling walleye stocking is known to provide greater recruitment but at a much higher cost per fish.
-This option would only be feasible if sponsored by alternative funding sources as the WDNR currently cannot fill these types of extended growth quotas due to increased demand and increased cost.

-- o Implementation of an experiment with holding small fingerling walleye in net pens, predator enclosures or rearing ponds connected to the lake to increase survival by allowing them adapt to the lake and put on much important growth without risk of predation.
-Specifically, there is a five acre pond just north of the east basin of the lake which could be utilized as a rearing pond. - O Monitoring of the walleye population for contribution of stocked versus naturally reproduced fish to each year class through OTC marking and fall electrofishing surveys.
+Large fingerling walleye stocking is known to provide greater recruitment, but at a much higher cost per fish.
+This option would only be feasible if sponsored by alternative funding sources, since the WDNR currently cannot fill these types of extended growth quotas due to increased demand and increased cost. - Implement an experiment to increase survival by holding small fingerling walleye in net pens, predator enclosures, or rearing ponds connected to the Lake and allowing them adapt to the Lake and grow without risk of predation.
+Specifically, a five-acre pond just north of the east basin of the Lake could be utilized as a rearing pond. - Monitor of the walleye population for contribution of stocked versus naturally reproduced fish to each year class through marking and recapture and fall electrofishing surveys.